rosiecakes/django-docker-dojo/README.md

 finally remove it when all seems to be working fine.
 (It may also be convenient to create a cron script that periodically pauses the web server and launches the certificate renewal process, to get around the scheduled expiry.)

-## Ongoing development
-There are lots of ways to improve this repository to make it a strong, generic starter for API-driven web applications.
-Any and all ideas are welcome by creating a new issue, and/or issuing a Pull Request.

-We'll also want to make sure that the versions of all of these images, as well as the major application dependencies (Django, DRF, Celery, ReactJS) are kept up-to-date, based on the release schedules of these pieces of software.

-Feel free to get in touch if you want to ask questions, or suggest improvements.

 ### 🎉 Happy Building! 🎉